DormanLab/AmpliCI/README.md

 - `bic`: The estimated [Bayesian Information Criterion](https://en.wikipedia.org/wiki/Bayesian_information_criterion) value from the final fitted model.

-When run to reassign reads with **given input haplotype set** (a FASTA-formatted file), AmpliCI will output a reads assignment file `<output_assignment_filename>` in text format.
+When run with option `-i` to reassign reads to the user-provided **haplotype set** (a FASTA-formatted file), AmpliCI will output a read assignment file `<output_assignment_filename>` in text format.
 The keys are

-- assignments: AmpliCI-assigned haplotype by posterior probability for each read in FASTQ-determined input order when aligning to given haplotype set.
-Haplotypes are numbered 0, 1, ....
-NA is output if the read's maximum conditional log likelihood (given the source haplotype) does not exceed a user-defined threshold (option `-ll`; default -100).
+- `assignments`: See the description above for outfile `output_base_filename.out`.
+There should be fewer NA assignments because reads with low log likelihood are aligned to the haplotypes to detect indel sequencing errors.

-- sizes: Number of reads assigned to each haplotype.
+- `sizes`: See the description above for outfile `output_base_filename.out`.
+The sizes should be higher if more reads are successfully assigned to haplotypes.

 # Downstream Analysis <a name="downstream" />